 So now that you know how to find data, let’s talk about what you can do with it.
 Once you choose a data set or two, you can visualize the data as a trend chart, pie chart, ranking bar graph, or a map.
 You can also look at the data in a table, add custom columns to the table, and export the data in a variety of formats.

 Let’s say you want to compare the median listing price, median sale price, and median home value per square foot for all homes in Philadelphia County.
-Drill down through Browse by Subject – Housing and Construction – Zillow Real Estate Metrics – Other Metrics, then hold Ctrl to select multiple data sets.
+Drill down through Browse by Subject – Housing and Construction – Zillow Real Estate Metrics – Other Metrics, then hold the Ctrl key and click each data set of interest to select multiple data sets.
 You can look at the whole data set, or use the filters at the top of the screen to limit your results to data from a specific state or county.
 Other data sets let you filter by industry, commodity, agency, bureau, and more.

 Data-Planet‘s default visualization is a trend chart like the one above, but just click another visualization option to switch.
 The map visualization is particularly useful for granular data sets like real estate data, because much of the real estate data in Data-Planet goes to the county, zip code, or census-block level.
 You can even create a DOI (Digital Object Identifier) for any data visualizations you create in Data-Planet.
 The DOI records the date and time a particular visualization was created and acts as a permanent identifier anyone can use to cite your visualization.
 I created a DOI for the chart above, and you can check it out here: https://doi.org/10.6068/DP160527497B239.